Causal representation of multi-loop Feynman integrands within the loop-tree duality: Causal representation of multi-loop integrals by analytic reconstruction

 \section{Causal representation of multi-loop integrals by analytic reconstruction}

+In former works~\cite{Aguilera-Verdugo:2019kbz}, we have demonstrated how the LTD formalism provides a comprehensive classification of causal singularities and how unphysical ones are cancelled among paired terms.
+These results stimulated the study of multi-loop topologies based on the definition of a systematic classification scheme, and leading to general LTD representations\footnote{A formal inductive proof of the all-order validity of such representations is presented in~\cite{Aguilera-Verdugo:2020nrp}.} of the MLT, NMLT and N$^2$MLT topologies depicted in Fig.~\ref{fig:alltopos}.
+In fact, along the same lines, these results have been extended to N$^4$MLT~\cite{Ramirez-Uribe:2020hes}.
+In view of specific explicit examples, we also conjectured in Ref.~\cite{Aguilera-Verdugo:2019kbz} that LTD leads to integrand representations which are manifestly free of nonphysical singularities to all loop orders and regardless of the internal configuration.
+Hence, here and in the successive sections, we elaborate on this conjecture and present causal representations of MLT, NMLT and N$^2$MLT to all loop orders.

-Starting from the compact LTD representations of the NMLT and N$^2$MLT multi-loop topologies presented in Ref.~\cite{Verdugo:2020kzh} in terms of nested residues \eqref{eq:IteratedResidue}, that contain both causal and non-causal singularities, and motivated by their factorisation properties in terms of MLT subtopologies, for which we already obtained a causal representation, namely, free of non-causal singularities, we reconstruct in this section their full analytic expression in term of causal propagators only.
+Starting from the compact LTD representations of the NMLT and N$^2$MLT multi-loop topologies presented in Ref.~\cite{Verdugo:2020kzh} in terms of nested residues~\eqref{eq:IteratedResidue}, that contain both causal and non-causal singularities, and motivated by their factorisation properties in terms of MLT subtopologies, for which we already obtained a causal representation, namely, free of non-causal singularities, we reconstruct in this section their full analytic expression in term of causal propagators only.
+Here and in the following, we refer to causal propagators to denominators that only contain sums of on-shell energies of the loop momenta, $q_{i,0}^{(+)}+q_{i+1,0}^{(+)}+q_{i+2,0}^{(+)}+\hdots+q_{m,0}^{(+)}$, whereas non-causal ones are expressed as denominators that contain differences of on-shell energies of the loop momenta, $q_{i,0}^{(+)}-q_{i+1,0}^{(+)}+\hdots\pm q_{m,0}^{(+)}$, leading thus to spurious singularities that are canceled as shall be described in this section.
 We perform this operation by numerical evaluation over finite fields~\cite{vonManteuffel:2014ixa,Peraro:2016wsq}, in which we use the \verb"C++" implementation of the \FiniteFlow~\cite{Peraro:2019svx} algorithm together with its \Mathematica ~interface.
 In particular, we profit from the way how this algorithm solves linear systems.

 Within the approach of reconstructing analytical expressions from numerical evaluations, we simply end up with rational functions, whose variables are the on-shell loop momenta $q_{i,0}^{\left(+\right)}$ and the energy components of the external momenta, $p_{i,0}$.
 It turns out that this rational function is written only in terms of causal propagators~\cite{Verdugo:2020kzh}, which always have the structure of sums of on-shell loop energies.
 This pattern, indeed, shows a very interesting behaviour, since the numerical evaluation of these quantities lacks of possible zeroes due to the absence of differences of $q_{i,0}^{\left(+\right)}$.
 As shall be described in the following, we comment more on this pattern, elucidating how our final formula, originally constructed from non-causal propagators, contains only causal ones, and we interpret the result in terms of entangled causal thresholds.